-Rev. 5.0, 6/2013
+Rev. 6.0, 6/2013

-Two Cylinder Small Engine Control IC
+One Cylinder Small Engine Control IC

-The 33814 is an engine control analog power IC intended for two cylinder motorcycle and other small engine control applications.
-The IC consists of six integrated low side drivers, three pre-drivers, a Variable Reluctance Sensor (VRS) input circuit, a voltage pre-regulator using an external pass transistor, and two 5 volt internal regulators, one for the microcontroller unit (MCU) VCC supply, and one for use as a protected sensor supply.
-Also included is an MCU reset control circuit with watchdog, an ISO 9141 K-Line interface for diagnostic communication and a Serial Peripheral Interface (SPI).
-The six low side drivers are intended for driving two fuel injectors, a lamp, two relays or other loads, and a tachometer.
-The predrivers are intended to drive IGBT or MOSFET transistors to control ignition coils, and a HEGO heater.
+The 33813 is an engine control analog power IC intended for one cylinder motorcycle and other small engine control applications.
+The IC consists of five integrated low side drivers, two pre-drivers, a Variable Reluctance Sensor (VRS) input circuit, a voltage pre-regulator using an external pass transistor, and two 5.0 volt internal regulators, one for the microcontroller unit (MCU) $V{CC}$ supply and the other for use as a protected sensor supply.
+Also included is an MCU reset control circuit with watchdog, an ISO 9141 K-line interface for diagnostic communication and a Serial Peripheral Interface (SPI).
+The five low side drivers are intended for driving a fuel injector, a lamp, two relays or other loads, and a tachometer.
+The predriver is intended to drive IGBT or MOSFET transistors to control ignition coils, and/or a HEGO heater.
 The device is packaged in a 48 pin LQFP-EP with an exposed pad.
 This device is powered by SMARTMOS technology.